 Tips for planning a European rail trip on a budget

-Travel across Europe by train without spending too much with our guide to planning a European rail trip on a budget – from route planning to rail passes, scenic trips to money-saving booking tips.
+Explore Europe by train without spending big with this guide to planning a European rail trip on a budget – featuring money-saving tips from route planning to rail passes, scenic trips to budget booking tricks.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.